Post 15 - A Pivotal Shift in My Faith Journey

 Wish I knew that then.

-I was the church clerk at the time when the pastors made a motion to remove from the roster members who no longer attended regularly.
-What followed was another meeting where new participants were suddenly being voted into membership—a shock to many of us.
+I was the church clerk at the time when the pastors made a motion to remove from the roster members who were no longer attending.

 The pastors eventually moved on to become prominent leaders in the

 Toronto Blessing, chasing their moment of fame.
+John even stopped wearing his glasses so he'd look better on camera.

 We reluctantly started attending a church where a few other former Bethel members had gone.
-We were never all-in again.
-If anything, we became skeptical and critical going forward.
-Every church we attended was measured against the Bethel we once knew and had cherished.
+But it was not the same.

 Comments